svidgen/open-mint-tcg/PROCESS.md

 - All RFCs are listed in `rfcs/README.md` with their current state.
 - Each RFC file must have a `State:` field at the top.

-## Conformance Tests
+## Tests

-- Every "Live" RFC must have corresponding tests in `conformance-tests/`.
+- Every "Live" RFC must have corresponding tests in `packages/conformance-tests` to validate correct implementations.
-- The package `packages/rfc-test-utils` provides helpers for writing these tests.
+- Every RFC should *likely* have specification tests in `packages/spec-tests` to validate the assumptions of the RFC itself.
+- Similarly, the assumptions of the "live" specification itself should be validated with tests.

 ## Example RFC Header